mad-science-lab/ESP8266_PWM_Fan/README.md

 Adjust "fanSpead" between 1 and 100 to control the spead of the fan.

 ## Warning
 Working and playing with electricity can be dangerous.
 You can damage components, get shocked, or die.
 I am in no way responsible for any losses or damages you may encounter by reading or implementing any of the information provided.
+Please be careful and double-check your wiring before plugging anything in, and never change your wiring while your circuit is powered.
 By using this information, you are accepting personal responsibility for your actions.